Overview

 - 50% of basic salary (metro) or 40% of basic salary (non-metro)

 Only the exempt portion reduces taxable income.
-To claim HRA exemption, you must:
+To claim HRA exemption, you need to:

 - Actually be paying rent (not living in your own house or rent-free accommodation)